A true 30 minute one-pot wonder meal; This Creamy Taco Spaghetti puts a zesty twist on a classic pasta dinner.

 Tips & FAQs for Making Creamy Taco Spaghetti

-- This meal is great served with bread and a garden salad, green beans, or our Roasted Broccoli and Cauliflower.
+- This meal is great served with bread and a garden salad or black bean and corn salsa.

 - It’s easy to store leftovers of this meal in the fridge and reheat them in the microwave.
 But you can also heat it up on the stove top.

 - To make Taco Spaghetti you need a large dutch oven.
 Trust me: It's a worthwhile investment.
-You'll be using this pot all of the time for searing meats, cooking stews, roasts, even baking artisan bread; It's incredibly versatile and the enamel coating makes it very easy to clean.
+You'll be using this pot all of the time for searing meats, cooking hamburger soup and lasagna soup, roasts, and even baking artisan bread.
+It's incredibly versatile and the enamel coating makes it very easy to clean.

 More Taco Recipes You Might Enjoy